 (Original article 25/4/2019)

-Last December we made a trip to Stockholm and the Viking Museum, Vikingaliv.
+Last December we made a trip to Stockholm and the Vikingaliv museum about vikings.
 Vikingaliv is a nice little museum/experience in Djurgården.
 Upstairs is the actual museum room and downstairs there is a cart ride into a Viking saga.